xdv/divvy-dev-portal/content/tutorials/manage-account-settings/set-up-multi-signing.md

 # Set Up Multi-Signing

-Multi-signing is one of three ways to authorize transactions for the XRP Ledger, alongside signing with [regular keys and master keys](cryptographic-keys.html).
+Multi-signing is one of three ways to authorize transactions for the XDV Ledger, alongside signing with [regular keys and master keys](cryptographic-keys.html).
 You can configure your address to allow any combination of the three methods to authorize transactions.

 This tutorial demonstrates how to enable multi-signing for an address.

 ## Prerequisites

-- You must have a funded XRP Ledger address.
+- You must have a funded XDV Ledger address.

-- You must have access to a tool that can generate key pairs in the XRP Ledger format.
-If you are using a `rippled` server for this, you must have admin access because the [wallet_propose method][] is admin-only.
+- You must have access to a tool that can generate key pairs in the XDV Ledger format.
+If you are using a `divvyd` server for this, you must have admin access because the [wallet_propose method][] is admin-only.

 - Multi-signing must be available.
-Multi-signing has been enabled by an [**Amendment**](amendments.html) to the XRP Ledger Consensus Protocol since 2016-06-27.
+Multi-signing has been enabled by an [**Amendment**](amendments.html) to the XDV Ledger Consensus Protocol since 2016-06-27.

 ## 1. Prepare a funded address

-You need an XRP Ledger address that can send transactions, and has enough XRP available.
-Multi-signing requires more than the usual amount of XRP for the [account reserve](reserves.html) and [transaction cost](transaction-cost.html), increasing with the number of signers and signatures you use.
+You need an XDV Ledger address that can send transactions, and has enough XDV available.
+Multi-signing requires more than the usual amount of XDV for the [account reserve](reserves.html) and [transaction cost](transaction-cost.html), increasing with the number of signers and signatures you use.

-If you started `rippled` in [stand-alone mode](rippled-server-modes.html#reasons-to-run-a-rippled-server-in-stand-alone-mode) with a new genesis ledger, you must:
+If you started `divvyd` in [stand-alone mode](divvyd-server-modes.html#reasons-to-run-a-divvyd-server-in-stand-alone-mode) with a new genesis ledger, you must:

 1. Generate keys for a new address, or reuse keys you already have.
 2. Submit a Payment transaction to fund the new address from the genesis account.
-(Send at least 100,000,000 [drops of XRP][].)
+(Send at least 100,000,000 [drops of XDV][].)
 3. Manually close the ledger.

 ## 2. Prepare member keys

-You need several sets of XRP Ledger keys (address and secret) to include as members of your SignerList.
+You need several sets of XDV Ledger keys (address and secret) to include as members of your SignerList.
 These can be funded addresses that exist in the ledger, or you can generate new addresses using the [wallet_propose method][].
 For example:

-    $ rippled wallet_propose
+    $ divvyd wallet_propose
-    Loading: "/home/mduo13/.config/ripple/rippled.cfg"
+    Loading: "/home/mduo13/.config/divvy/divvyd.cfg"
     Connecting to 127.0.0.1:5005
     {
         "result" : {